VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter01.md

 which is respectively responsible for red, green and blue.
 Each electronic gun can be adjusted to different degree of light.
 The combination of tricolor with different light degree forms kinds of color variations on the screen.
-The physical memory (video `RAM)` on the video card is usually called `FrameBuffer.` All display screen operations use read or write the frame buffer to plot.
+The physical memory (video `RAM`) on the video card is usually called `FrameBuffer`.
+All display screen operations use read or write the frame buffer to plot.
 Such block of video memory may have different organizing format under different color mode.
 For example, under monochrome mode each bit represents one pixel, in other words, each byte represents eight pixels.
 We call the value